- Home

 Check out our article on the best and worst sleeping positions to find out more.

-6. Eat the right foods
+6. Eat the right foods when possible

-We all know that eating the right foods is key to staying healthy – but proper nutrition plays a direct role in maintaining a healthy spine too.
+We all know that eating the right foods is key to staying healthy, but proper nutrition plays a direct role in maintaining a healthy spine, too.

-It’s also wise to eat foods that are high in calcium and other important minerals and vitamins, such as dark green vegetables, beans and lentils, sardines, almonds, tofu, and figs. These foods can help prevent spinal disorders like osteoarthritis and osteoporosis.
+It’s also wise to eat foods high in calcium and other important minerals and vitamins, such as dark green vegetables, beans and lentils, sardines, almonds, tofu, and figs. These foods can help prevent spinal disorders like osteoarthritis and osteoporosis.

-7. Give up smoking
+7. Take steps to give up smoking

 It’s no secret that smoking is bad for your lungs, heart, and overall health – but you may be surprised to find out that it can also be harmful to your spine.